 Filed By Gloria Brame, Ph.D. | August 31, 2011 2:00 PM | comments

-Tags: baseball team in drag, California Cuties, drag, female impersonation, softball league memorabilia, vintage cross-dressing
+Filed in: Entertainment Tags: baseball team in drag, drag queens, female impersonator, softball league memorabilia

 I'm assuming this was for a gag though some of the guys look way more comfortable than others, don't you think?
 Love it!

 We want to know your opinion on this issue!
 While arguing about an opinion or idea is encouraged, personal attacks will not be tolerated.
 Please be respectful of others.

 The editorial team will delete a comment that is off-topic, abusive, exceptionally incoherent, includes a slur or is soliciting and/or advertising.
 Repeated violations of the policy will result in revocation of your user account.
 Please keep in mind that this is our online home; ill-mannered house guests will be shown the door.

 It's not often in pictures from this era that you see Blacks and whites together, so I really like this one!
 Gotta say, a couple of these cuties were pretty good with the lipstick, and "Marilyn" on the far right has some nice shoes!

 On a hunch, I googled the California Cuties and found a 1992 mention of them in the Baltimore Sun:

 There may be more to this than is apparent on the surface!